TawsifTorabi/MiniForum/README.md

 # MiniForum

-A Lite and Simple PHP Script to make a Online Q&amp;A Forum for Student Groups
+A Lite and Simple PHP Script to make a Online Q&A Forum for Student Groups

+## Notes

+The Older version is moved to the Old-PHP Branch